 In 1888 Obpacher Brothers (Gebr.
 Obpacher) of Munich changed their name to Lithograhisch Artistische Anstalt, formally Gebruder Obpacher.
-They seem to have turned their New York office into a subsidiary with Davidson Brothers that was called the Art Lithographic Publishing Company under the management of Samuel Garre.
+They seem to have turned their New York office into a subsidiary with Davidson Brothers that was called the Art Lithographic Publishing Company originally under the management of Samuel Garre.
 There was an additional office in London where the firm went by the name of The Artistic Lithographic Company.
 Much of their output carries both names.
 They produced novelties, books, song booklets, calendars, reward cards and greeting cards.
 All their output was printed in Munich, Bavaria.
-S. Hungorford and the publisher John Winsch served as the firm’s co-managers in 1915 but their tenure is uncertain.
+Henry S. Hungorford and the publisher John Winsch served as the firm’s co-managers in 1915 but their tenure is uncertain.
 Winsch may have used this connection to print his own cards through Obpacher Bros.
 In 1895 this firm would form their own subsidiary, the International Art Company in conjunction with Wolf & Co. to print holiday postcards and souvenirs.
 Garre would take over the management of this new firm.
-The publisher John Winsch became the firm’s co-manager around 1915.
+The publisher John Winsch became the firm’s co-manager in 1915.

 Art Manufacturing Co.
 (1908-1915)